smallstep/cli-utils/README.md

   authority (X.509 & SSH) & ACME server for secure automated certificate management, so you can use TLS everywhere & SSO for SSH.

+> ⚠️: Other projects should not use this package.
+The API can change at any time.

 ## Usage

 To add this to a project just run: